r1f1/STM32-HAL-DATE-TIME-LCD/README.md

 ## Overview

-The purpose of this project is to display the date and the time on the LCD screen which was previously introduced by the user.
-To achieve this goal it was use a general 4x4 matrix keypad to introduce the data; the RTC DS1307 to set the date and time via the I2C bus; and to display the different parameters it was use the HD44780 controller along with the PCF8574 I2C I/O expander.
+The purpose of this project is to display the date and time on the LCD screen, as previously introduced by the user.
+To achieve this goal, we used a general 4x4 matrix keypad to input the data, the RTC DS1307 to set the date and time via the I2C bus, and the HD44780 controller along with the PCF8574 I2C I/O expander to display the different parameters.

-Before begin with this project it was necessary to develop the drivers for each component, which you can find them in my other repositories.
+Before beginning this project, it was necessary to develop the drivers for each component, which you can find in my other repositories.

-In this application every time the MCU is powered on, the program will ask for the current date and time.
-Once this is done it will display the data on the LCD screen updating the time every second.
-It is also provided an extra button if at some point the user wants to change the values again.
+In this application, every time the MCU is powered on, the program will prompt for the date and time.
+Once this is done, it will display the data on the LCD screen, updating the time every second.
+An additional button is provided if the user wants to change the values at any point.

 This project was tested on the [STM32DISCOVERY](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) board.